-&lt;sup>13 Committee on the Rights of the Child, General Comment 5 (CRC/GC/2003/5), paragraph 64.
+$^{^{\}rm 14}$ Committee on the Rights of the Child, General Comment 5 (CRC/GC/2003/5), paragraph 64.

-- UNCT to consider including capacity building of and technical assistance to Governments and civil society on child rights in the UNSDCF/Cooperation Frameworks, including to identify and tackle the challenges that hinder the full recognition of children as rights holders. - UNCT to reflect child rights priorities in the Funding Framework and Resources Mobilization Strategy, and to take collective responsibility for adequate budgetary allocation.
+- UNCT to include capacity building of and technical assistance to Governments and civil society on child rights in the UNSDCF/Cooperation Frameworks, including to identify and tackle the challenges that hinder the full recognition of children as rights holders. - UNCT to reflect child rights priorities in the Funding Framework and Resources Mobilization Strategy, and to take collective responsibility for adequate budgetary allocation.